Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Tennerdom
 			</td>
 			<td>
-				Day of VisualPlugin's 10th anniversary, which fell on a Friday.
+				An incumbent Vecistani leader's 10th birthday is called a 'Tennerdom'.
+VisualPlugin's fell on a Friday.
 			</td>
 		</tr>
 		<tr>